USI-INF-Software/ICSA2022-Web-APIs-Structures-and-Data-Models-Analysis/README.md

 The paper provides more details on the API Structure and Data Model Size metrics definition.

-Please contact Souhaila Serbout for any questions.
+Please contact Souhaila Serbout (souhaila.serbout@usi.ch) for any questions.